isomerpages/mse-zerowaste/_users/05-teacher.md

 ---
-layout: leftnav-page-content
-title: What you can do as a teacher
+title: 'What you can do as a teacher'
 permalink: /users/teacher/
-breadcrumb: What you can do
+breadcrumb: 'What you can do'
-collection_name: users

 ---

 ![Photos of students in a classroom](/images/schools.jpg)